adhy-p/adhy-p.github.io/content/posts/rhcsa.md

 **Tips #2**: I recommend you resizing your tabs such that your instruction screen and your VM console are visible in one screen.
 This is so that you can easily navigate between them by clicking on the tab directly.
 The exam environment was a bit laggy and hard to navigate (`Alt+Tab` doesn't work).
 At first, I need to go to the "Activity" tab on the top left to see all the tabs, and select the correct one.

-Still on accessiblity, you might want to store all the relevant information (root password, URL of the yum repo, URL of the container registry) on a text file on one of the hosts so that you can easily retrieve them without having to go to the very first instruction page.
+Still on accessibility, you might want to store all the relevant information (root password, URL of the yum repo, URL of the container registry) on a text file on one of the hosts so that you can easily retrieve them without having to go to the very first instruction page.

 **Tips #3**: Know how to read and find information on the go instead of memorizing everything.
 As you can see in various scenarios I covered above, I repeatedly used the `apropos` command, together with **SEE ALSO** and **EXAMPLES** section of the man pages.
 You might also want to remember the default configuration files which contains the syntax you might need (e.g. the default `/etc/crontab` file contains the syntax of cron jobs; I find it faster to read that file instead of reading through the man page of `cron`).